skrysmanski/devlog/content/articles/dotnet/docker-nuget.md

 == Building with Visual Studio ==
 Building the application in Visual Studio is pretty straight forward.

-# Make sure you have installed the [[https://www.microsoft.com/net/core#windows|.NET Core Visual Studio Tooling]] installed.
+# Make sure you have installed the [.NET Core Visual Studio Tooling](https://www.microsoft.com/net/core#windows) installed.
 # Create a new **.NET Core Console Application** project/solution called <nobr>`DockerCoreConsoleTest`</nobr>.
 # Use NuGet to add `Newtonsoft.Json` to the project.
 # Copy the code from above into your `Program.cs`